Colour photographic slides and projection, mid-20th century

-The slides themselves arrived in their own individually numbered frames which could be either plastic or card.
+Each slide arrived in its own individually numbered frame which could be either plastic or card.

 Colour slide photography was not a cheap hobby unless you could use someone else's screen and projector.

 The photo shows a typical slide projector which happened to be my father's projector.
-It took two slides at a time.
-While one slide was being shown, the slide in the other side of the carrier was removed and replaced with the next one for showing.
+It took two slides at a time in that while one slide was being shown, the slide in the other side of the carrier was removed and replaced with the next one for showing.
 Then, to show this new slide, the carrier was slid sideways, and the process was repeated.

 My father-in-law had a more expensive projector, which was typical of those for more professional use.
 It took all or most of a box of slides in a carousel which could be loaded in advance of the slide show.
 This of course made the projection run more smoothly for both the audience and the projectionist.

 Loading the slides into the projector could be tricky.
 They had to be loaded upside down and right to left because of the lens inverting them.
 Fortunately, the right way round was indicated by markings on the slide's frame, placed there at the time of processing.